 If you’re trying to lose weight, booze can be a big bummer.
 A single glass of wine or beer can add major calories to your diet and none of them are good calories.
 Wine, beer and mixed drinks are all filled with sugar, sugar and more sugar.

-One bottle of wine has an average of 750 calories (that’s like eating two egg McMuffins), a six-pack of beer averages 900 calories (or two full-size Snickers bars).
+One bottle of wine has an average of 750 calories (that’s like having a cheeseburger, fries and a drink), a six-pack of beer averages 900 calories (or a large movie theatre popcorn without the butter).